Mathématique: Chapter 5

 “Is better left unsaid.
 But I think you should stay with me tonight.”

 “Absolutely not.”
 Rush hesitated.
-“Unless you care to make a cogent argument regarding why exactly you think that’s necessary?”
+“Unless you care to make a cogent argument regarding why you think that’s necessary?”

 Jackson opened both hands.
 “As of right now, as ‘cogent arguments’ go, I’ve got nothing I can speak aloud.
 But—you do realize I’m trying to help you, right?”